-You are required to lodge one confidential version (for official use only) and two nonconfidential versions (for public record) of your submission by the due date.
+You are required to lodge one confidential version (for official use only) and one non-confidential version (for public record) of your submission by the due date.

 Please ensure that each page of information you provide is clearly marked either "FOR OFFICIAL USE ONLY" or "PUBLIC RECORD".